clearmatics/zeth/README.md

 ### Using docker (Recommended)

 In order to run the project, you will need 3 terminals.
-One termonal will run the proving service/server, another one will run the ethereum testnet, and the final one will run a python stub that triggers a few proof generations on the proving server in order to do confidential transactions on the Ethereum testnet.
+One terminal will run the proving service/server, another one will run the ethereum testnet, and the final one will run a python stub that triggers a few proof generations on the proving server in order to do confidential transactions on the Ethereum testnet.

 The titles of the sections below are prefixed with the terminal ID the commands should be ran into.